-- ♦ White Cross deliveries to Taylor should be made during regular office hours (8:30am-5pm-minus a lunch hour-Tue-Fri). - Someone from the main office will open the White Cross delivery entrance (see maps on the next 2 pages). - ❖ It is best to call the general office 780-431-5200 (then press '0') to confirm: - That the office will be open when you arrive. - How many boxes you are bringing (i.e. if it is a large load). - If you will need help unloading (see below). - Please come prepared-bring a friend-to unload your parcels (a cart is available); Taylor staff are not usually available to assist in unloading. - ❖ You can also arrange directly for help unloading by calling Bert at 780-660-5955 before you arrive.
-If available, someone will arrange to meet you. - ❖ If you need to make your delivery outside of office hours, please call Bert at 780-660-5955 in advance. - ❖ IF you are making a financial contribution at the time of delivery, please do so at the general office (most groups mail in their contribution at a later date).
+- White Cross deliveries to Taylor Seminary campus should be made by appointment with the Volunteer Coordinator (Bert H 780-660-5955) in advance. - ✤ On the phone, please confirm: - That someone will be available to receive them when you arrive. - How many boxes you are bringing (i.e. if it is a large load). - If you will need help unloading - Please come prepared-bring a friend-to unload your parcels (a cart is available); White Cross or Taylor staff are not usually available to assist in unloading heavy items. - Arrange for help unloading through Bert before you arrive. - IF you are making a financial contribution at the time of delivery, please do so at the Alberta Baptist Association office (most groups mail in their contribution at a later date).
 Make sure that you are clear whether the funds are coming from a church group or from an individual (churches have already receipted the individuals who contributed and cannot receive a receipt from White Cross).
 Individuals who donate more than \$20 directly to White Cross are eligible for a tax receipt.